sburakoff-vertex/wholesale-girl/src/pages/index.md

     component: HeroBlock
     type: heroblock
     content: >-
       I deliver clean & modern designs and I'm a full stack power developer.
 All of my sites are super operable, intuitive, &amp; easy.
-I can create or modify powerful wordpress themes.
+I can create or modify powerful WordPress themes.
 Every site is fully responsive, built on HTML5, CSS3, PHP, Node.js, and on and on.
 Hope you dig it.
   - section_id: about
     component: ContentBlock
     type: contentblock